 What Graphics Card is Used in the Xbox Series X?

 The Xbox Series X uses another heavily-customized AMD graphics card once again, but only this time, it’s based on the RDNA 2 architecture, otherwise also known as the “Big Navi”.

-The graphics card of the Xbox Series X contains 12 TFLOPS of computing power on top of 52 compute units and will be clocked at 1.825 GHz.
+The graphics card of the Xbox Series X contains 12 TFLOPS of computing power on top of 52 compute units while being clocked at 1.825 GHz.
 It also supports native 4K resolution gaming at 120 FPS though frame rates will vary for some games.